This amazing forest is part of the largest coastal temperate rainforest in the world.

 7. A wide variety of wild animals live in the rainforest

-As the name of the forest implies, it’s home to a number of bears, including the American black bear and the grizzly bear.
+As the name of the forest implies, it’s home to several bears, including the American black bear and the grizzly bear.
 This doesn’t mean, however, that these are the only creatures roaming around here!

 The forest is home to a large variety of animals, including salmon in the rivers and dangerous animals such as the grey wolf and the mountain lion.